Does your church want to reach the people in your community who are searching for God or a new church home?

 1) Souls are at Stake

 Many of the people who search for a church are not yet followers of Jesus.
 Let’s be honest, some Christian churches are not all that welcoming to unbelievers.
-By doing church SEO and improving your search rankings, you make it possible for people who are seeking God to find Him at your church.
+By doing church SEO (search engine optimization) and improving your search rankings, you make it possible for people who are seeking God to find Him at your church.

 Some churches go beyond trying to improve their search ranking for “church in [your city]” to trying to improve search rankings for other things people in their community may be searching for like a divorce support group, recovery support group, mothers of preschoolers group, things to do in [your city], or “what does the bible say about…”

-4) Church SEO produces a positive financial return
+2) Church SEO produces a positive financial return

 The median family income in the US is about $80,000.
 If your SEO efforts result in just one new tithing family joining your church, that’s $8,000/yr of additional giving.
-Imagine what your church could do with another $8k a year!
-And what if you were to add 5, 10 or 20 families?

 Church SEO is both a spiritual and financial investment that more than pays for itself.